iivanoo/covid-apps-observer/data/data_us/reports/resources/org.gundersenhealth.android.gund.gundersen___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.gundersenhealth.android.gund.gundersen 5 reviews"/>
 </p>

+> Good experience , got the help I needed without having to make the trip to the Dr.'s office.<br> :date: __2020-12-30 15:56:23__

 > This is the third time I've used it.
 Awesome!<br> :date: __2020-11-25 19:03:14__

 > I have used the Virtual Visit service three times this year and each time was easy, private and efficient.
 I had a different provider each time and they have all been wonderful-- very compassionate, patient and knowledgeable.<br> :date: __2020-10-31 15:31:29__